-- It helps to create a sustainable future that focuses on social and environmental sustainability as well.
+- It helps to create a sustainable future that also focuses on social and environmental sustainability.
 For the long-term survival of the business and for its growth, it is also equally important that this ecosystem also remain healthy and conducive to business activity.

 - It gives businesses new opportunities to generate profits.
 For instance, customers who also care about the planet would feel a connection with such companies.